ignc-research/arena-rosnav/arena_navigation/arena_local_planner/evaluation/scripts/quantitative/readme.md

 - Remark 4:
 When an KeyError occures its mostly involving the labels and/or color dictionary.
 Check your mappings whether they are complete.

+- Remark 5:
+The plots will be saved into the directory in which the script is run.

 - If you want to get every possible plots:
 ```
 python sim_evaluation_v2.py [path] --metrics time success path collision --quantity obs